serviceinfra/serviceinfra.github.io/quickstart.md

 Everything looks good!
 ```

+## Prepare and run the demo instance.

 Next run `q demo`.
 This generates a directory of
 files that you'll use to set up your service.
-They will be customized to your `gcloud` project
+They will be customized to the project and run region
-and run region, so you won't need to edit them.
+that you configured for `gcloud`, so you won't need
+to edit any of these files.

 ```
 $ q demo